ECS BLOG

 Best Private School Award!

 The readers of 425 Magazine have once again voted Eastside Christian School as the Best Private Middle School and Best Private Elementary School!
 This is the third year in a row that we have received such a great honor for our school.
-2018 Best Elementary School and Best Middle School (Private) 2017 Best Elementary School and Best Middle School (Private) 2016 Best Preschool and Best Middle School (Private) Carolyn Karkainen Additionally, our first grade teacher, Carolyn Karkainen, has won the Best Teacher award this year!
-Last year's Best Teacher award also went to an Eastside Christian School teacher, Paula [...]
+2018 Best Elementary School and Best Middle School (Private) 2017 Best Elementary School and Best Middle School (Private) 2016 Best Preschool and Best Middle School (Private) Additionally, our first grade teacher, Carolyn Karkainen, has won the Best Teacher award this year!
+Last year's Best Teacher award also went to an Eastside Christian School teacher, Paula Satterberg!
+Congratulations to [...]

-2018-05-10T09:50:34-07:00May 10th, 2018|
+2025-10-06T13:57:10-07:00May 10th, 2018|

 Budget Math, Skills for Every Day